 KCHC is committed to providing quality and compassionate care.
 In our rural setting, the employee to patient interaction is relationship driven due much in part to the size and closeness of our community.
 We promote a culture where everyone is important and works together to improve the lives of those we serve.
 Our communities are driven by traditional core values such as helping your neighbor, treating others as you want to be treated, and lifting up the community in times of need.

 Having easy, quality access to health care services locally is a primary concern of rural Iowans.
-The Keokuk County Health Center (KCHC) was designed by Durrant Arthitects and built in 2007.
+The Keokuk County Hospital and Clinics (KCHC) was designed by Durrant Arthitects and built in 2007.
 It offers enhanced patient care equipment, includes state of the art technology for improved diagnostic and treatment options, a more efficient floor plan, convenient parking, and a highly trained, professional staff to meet your health care needs.
 Located in Sigourney, Iowa, it provides vital medical services to approximately 10,000+ residents in Keokuk County.

 Meet Our Board Members